Prep Reception Curriculum Brief

 PSHE

 This terms core theme is ‘Living in the Wider World.’
 We will start the term by looking at the idea of belonging to a community.
-What rules are and how they keep us safe, caring for others needs and essential life skills; such as listening and sharing.
-We will then move on to looking after the environment, identifying things we can do to help.
-Finally we will finish the term by looking at ‘Money and Work’.
-We will discuss different strengths and interests as jobs in the community.
+What rules are, caring for others needs, looking after the environment.
+We will then be moving on to ‘Media, Literacy and Digital Resistance.’
+Using the internet and digital devices, communicating safely with others online.
+Finally we will finish the term by looking at ‘Money and Work.’
+We will discuss different strengths and interests and jobs in the community.

 ICT